 - Know What Foods Are in Season.
 For example, berries and avocado are summer foods, meaning they are in season during the summer months, and will therefore be cheaper.
 Apples, squash and sweet potatoes are fall foods.
 If you buy foods when they are out of season, they are more expensive.

 - Eat Protein & Whole Grains.
 Protein and fiber keep you full longer than carbohydrates.
-Check out all the benefits of fiber rich foods.

 - Balance.
 Keep everything in balance.
 It’s okay to treat yourself now and again!